Tayphong043/teamcity-documentation/topics/creating-and-managing-users.md

 When creating a user account when [several authentication modes enabled](configuring-authentication-settings.md#Enabling+Multiple+Authentication+Modules) on the server, only a username is required.

 If only the [default authentication](authentication-modules.md) is used, the password is required as well.
 Any new user is automatically added to the [All Users group](creating-and-managing-user-groups.md#%22All+Users%22+Group) and inherits the roles and permissions defined for this group.

 If you do not use [per-project permissions](managing-roles-and-permissions.md#Authorization+Mode), you can specify here whether a user should have administrative permissions or not.
 Otherwise, you can assign roles to this user [later](#Assigning+Roles+to+Users).
+{instance="tc"}

 <anchor name="ManagingUsersandUserGroups-EditingUserAccount"/>